On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

 A \textbf{service performance benchmark} is the baseline value of service performance.
+Depending on the types of services and performance attributes, a service performance benchmark may be either a constant value, or a dynamic value varying from time.
 Service performance benchmarks are used to judge whether services are degraded.
 If the service performance value is lower than its service performance benchmark at some time, the corresponding service is regarded as degraded.

-Same with mathematical representation of service performance, service performance benchmark is represented by function $Q_B(S,A,t)$, meaning the baseline value of service $S$'s performance attribute $a$ at time $t$.
-In mathematics, if the predicate $Degrad(S,t)$ means a service $S$ is degraded at time t, $Degrad(S,t)$ can be defined by following propositional formula, where the symbol $\leftrightarrow$ means the equivalence relationship in propositional logic.
+Same with the mathematical representation of service performance, service performance benchmark is represented by function $Q_B(S,A,t)$, meaning the baseline value of service $S$'s performance attribute $a$ at time $t$.
+In mathematics, if the predicate $Degrad(S,t)$ means a service $S$ is degraded at time t, $Degrad(S,t)$ can be defined by the following propositional formula.

-Depending on the types of services and performance attributes, a service performance benchmark may be either a constant value (e.g. benchmark of service response time is usually fixed), or a dynamic value varying from time.
-How to set service performance benchmarks is discussed in Section \ref{sec:elicitation}.